-Program Number Supported Agency Strategic Planning Related FY 2010-2011 Key Agency Action Plan/Plan Initiative(s) Key Cross References for and Title Goal/Objective and Timeline for Accomplishing the Plan Performance Measures All Programs Broaden the range and improve the quality of supports and services responsive to the needs of individuals with disabilities and their families.
-Expand the scope of services and supports to address the needs of eligible persons in crisis situations and on waiting lists.
+Program Number and Title Supported Agency Strategic Planning Goal/Objective Related FY 2011-2012 Key Agency Action Plan/Plan Initiative(s) and Timeline for Accomplishing the Plan Key Cross References for Performance Measures All Programs Broaden the range and improve the quality of supports and services responsive to the needs of individuals with disabilities and their families utilizing costeffective strategies.
+Redesign and expand the scope of services and supports to address the needs of eligible persons in crisis situations and on waiting lists.
 Continuous.
 Promote and encourage choice of service providers and allow consumers to select services they need from qualified providers they prefer within individually assessed resource limits.
 Continuous.
 Provide information on service resources, requirements and options to individuals and families.
 Continuous.
-Increase the proportion of community integrated options for persons in regional centers and in the community pursuant to the Olmstead U. S. Supreme Court decision.
+Increase the proportion of community integrated options for persons in regional centers and in the community pursuant to the Olmstead US Supreme Court decision.
 Continuous.
-Maximize federal and state resources by using more efficient service models.
+Maximize state and federal resources by using more efficient service models.
 Continuous.
-Coordinate and partner with other agencies in areas of mutual interest to avoid duplication and share resources as appropriate.
+Coordinate and partner with other agencies in areas of mutual interest to maximize resources and avoid duplication.
 Continuous.
-7.1-3, 7.1-4, 7.1-5, 7.1-6, 7.1-7, 7.1-8, 7.1-9, 7.1-10, 7.1-12, 7.1-13, 7.1-15, 7.1-16 7.2-3, 7.2-4, 7.2-5, 7.2-7, 7.2-9, 7.2-10 7.3-3, 7.3-4, 7.3-5, 7.3-6 7.3-8, 7.3-9, 7.3-10, 7.3-11 7.4-1 7.5-2, 7.5-3, 7.5-4, 7.5-6, 7.5-7 7.6-1, 7.6-2 All Programs Maintain accountability to all citizens of South Carolina by strengthening quality of services.
+7.1-3, 7.1-4, 7.1-5, 7.1-6, 7.1-7, 7.1-8, 7.1-9, 7.1-10, 7.1-11, 7.1-13, 7.1-14, 7.1-15, 7.1-16, 7.1-17, 7.1-19, 7.2-10, 7.2-11, 7.2-14, 7.3-13 All Programs Maintain accountability to all citizens of South Carolina by strengthening quality of services.
 Continue implementation of a performance measurement system linked to customer satisfaction and achievement of consumer's outcomes.
 Ongoing.
 Continue to track and analyze performance data and trends in support of quality improvement initiatives.
 Ongoing.
 Enhance quality assurance and quality improvement initiatives and maintain compliance with federal standards.
 Ongoing.
 Minimize the occurrence and reduce the severity of disabilities through primary and secondary prevention initiatives.
 Ongoing.
-7.1-1, 7.1-2, 7.1-12, 7.2-7, 7.2-8, 7.3-1, 7.3-12, 7.4-2,7.4-3, 7.5-6
+7.1-1, 7.1-2, 7.1-12, 7.1-13, 7.1-14, 7.2-10, 7.4-3, 7.4-4

-\ Key Cross-References are a link to the Category 7 - Business Results.
+^{} Key Cross-References are a link to the Category 7 - Business Results.
 These References provide a Chart number that is included in the 7th section of this document.